nirajan457/Machine_Learning/README.md

 # Machine Learning

-I learned Python and machine learning mostly following instrtuctions and YouTube videos by  [Harrison Kinsley](https://pythonprogramming.net/).
+I learned Python and machine learning mostly following instructions and YouTube videos by  [Harrison Kinsley](https://pythonprogramming.net/).
 Below are some of the project highlights.

 ## Neural network - Pytorch